Nikitang/Nikitang/README.md

 Frontend Developer
 ------------------

-I've been learning to program for more than a year, I started with regular layout, after which I started learning JavaScript.
+I've been programming for 1.5 years, I started with regular layout, after which I started learning JavaScript.
 I really like front-end development, because in addition to the main code, you can work with the design of websites and applications.

 *   🌍  I'm based in Saint-Petersburg
 *   🖥️  See my portfolio at [GitHub](http://github.com/Nikitang)